here to go to our page on calculating transmission line loss

 is a seen to be a function of the ratio of the width to the height

-of the microstrip line (W/H), as well as the dielectric constant
+of a microstrip line (W/H), as well as the dielectric constant

 of the substrate material.
 Be careful, the way it is expressed here